Passion of Jesus: Old Testament prophecy

 The third main prophecy of the Passion is from the Book of the Wisdom of Solomon.
 Protestant Christians place it in the Apocrypha, Catholics and Eastern Orthodox among the deuterocanonical books.
 But it was written about 150 BC, and many have understood these verses (12–20 of chapter 2) as a direct prophecy of Jesus' Passion.
 For example, "Let us lie in wait for the just, because he is not for our turn. ...He boasteth that he hath the knowledge of God, and calleth himself the son of God ... and glorieth that he hath God for his father.
 Let us see then if his words be true. ...For if he be the true son of God, he will defend him, and will deliver him from the hands of his enemies.
-Let us examine him by outrages and tortures. ...Let us condemn him to a most shameful death. ...These things they thought, and were deceived, for their own malice blinded them" (Wisdom 2:12–20).
+Let us examine him by outrages and tortures. ...Let us condemn him to a most shameful death. ...These things they thought, and were deceived, for their own malice blinded them".

 In addition to the above, it deserves to be mentioned that at least three other, less elaborate messianic prophecies were fulfilled in Jesus' crucifixion, namely, the following Old Testament passages:

 "Many are the afflictions of the just man; but the Lord delivers him from all of them.
 He guards all his bones: not even one of them shall be broken".

 "And they gave me gall for my food, and in my thirst they gave me vinegar to drink".

 "And they shall look upon me whom they have pierced; and they shall mourn for him as one mourneth for an only son; and they shall grieve over him, as the manner is to grieve for the death of the firstborn".